xiaoliangabc/cyber_meld/README.md

 # Map-Enhanced Ego-Lane Detection in the Missing Feature Scenarios

 This repository provides the official implementation for "[Map-Enhanced Ego-Lane Detection in the Missing Feature Scenarios](https://ieeexplore.ieee.org/document/9110871?source=authoralert)".
+Unlike the original CYBERMELD method, we use PLARD's road detection results as ROI, which produce higher accuracy.

 ## Abstract